Master of Arts in Strategic Communication Online

 Advance your career with the M.A. in Strategic Communication

 Make your creativity part of your business career with the Master of Arts in Strategic Communication online program.
 With the coursework from this program, you'll gain the skills needed to become a creator of digital content on a variety of social media platforms.
 The strategic communication master’s teaches you to develop the creative strategy and content that businesses need for upping sales and spreading their brand.
+Choose a concentration in Marketing, Project Management, or Strategic Human Resources and develop the expertise needed for today’s most in-demand leadership roles.
 The program offers an innovative curriculum if you want to be on the creative side of marketing and communications.
 Our dedicated Department of Communication Arts professors will give you the training you need to rise to leadership roles.

 Learn what it takes to be a highly skilled content creator and become an integral part of any company.
 Working with a team to develop plans for communicating effectively on social platforms is a top-tier skill that every employer desires in today’s digital economy.
 With the online master’s in strategic communication program, you will not only learn these advanced skills, but also apply them.
 You’ll graduate with a portfolio of work showcasing your content creation expertise to employers.